Affuya/LHL-Statistical-Modelling-Project/README.md

 In summary, if you primarily need detailed information about businesses, their ratings, and reviews, the Yelp API may be more suitable for your needs.
 On the other hand, if you're interested in a broader range of location-based data, including user activity and trends, the Foursquare API can provide valuable insights.
 Your choice should align with your specific analytical goals and the type of data that best serves your analysis."

 ## Challenges
-My major challenge really was unpacking the nested json responses from the API.
+My major challenge really was unpacking the nested json responses from the APIs to see its contents.
+Felt like going down a rabbit hole at times but when I got a hang of it, I loved it.
+Discovered some rare syntaxes along my exploration as well.

 ## Future Goals
 Given more time, we would consider the following: